jo-37/debug-filter-printexpr/README.md

 - $

-    The expression is evaluated in scalar context and printed inside single quotes;
+    The expression is evaluated in scalar context.
+Strings and floating point numbers are printed inside single quotes, inter numbers are printed unquoted and dual valued variables will be shown in both representations.

 - @